 Visiting or Non-Degree Seeking Students

 Are you a student from another college or university looking to take courses to transfer back to your home institution?
-Are you interested in taking a few credit classes as personal enrichment or for job requirements?
+Are you interested in taking a couple for-college-credit classes as personal enrichment or for job requirements?
 If any of these are 'you,' we're glad you are considering Central Piedmont.

 Central Piedmont is a smart choice with flexible options and convenient locations for visiting students.